MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v2.md

 **`teamId`** - **Team ID**<br>
 `string`.
 Optional.
 Use when `xcode8AutomaticSigning = true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the 10 digit developer Team ID.
+Specifies the 10-digit developer team ID.
 This is required if you are a member of multiple development teams.
 <!-- :::editable-content-end::: -->
 <br>